Exactly what does it mean to get your weavers cloth drum tight,

 Get the Weavers Cloth Drum Tight:

-You will need a locking hoop or lapstand, weavers cloth, pliers, and a screwdriver.
+You will need a no-slip hoop or lapstand, weavers cloth, and pliers.

 Start by separating the two pieces of the hoop.